The Essential Role of SOC Analysts in Modern Cybersecurity

 Tier 1 Analyst:

-- Attends shift handover meeting to discuss any ongoing issues
+- Attends shift handover meeting to discuss ongoing issues

 - Begins monitoring real-time security alerts

-- Processes and triages the morning queue of security notifications
+- Processes and triages morning security notification queues

 Tier 2 Analyst: